MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ### Apply single-qubit and controlled operations

 Next, you apply the operations that comprise the `Main` operation itself.
 Q# already contains many of these, and other basic quantum operations, in the `Microsoft.Quantum.Intrinsic` namespace.

+> [!NOTE]
-Note that `Microsoft.Quantum.Intrinsic` wasn't imported in the earlier code snippet with the other namespaces, as it is loaded automatically by the compiler for all Q# programs.
+> Note that `Microsoft.Quantum.Intrinsic` wasn't imported in the earlier code snippet with the other namespaces, as it is loaded automatically by the compiler for all Q# programs.

 The first operation applied is the `H` (Hadamard) operation to the first qubit: